abhilashjp/lookupapp/docs/country/india.md

 ## Tax rates
-On Intra state transactions [CGST](https://www.cbic.gov.in/resources//htdocs-cbec/gst/CGST%20Act%20Updated%20as%20on%2031.08.2021.pdf) and SGST/UTGST are applied .In case of intersate transction [IGST](https://www.cbic.gov.in/resources//htdocs-cbec/gst/IGST-Act-Updated.pdf) is appiled .
+On Intra state transactions [CGST](https://www.cbic.gov.in/resources//htdocs-cbec/gst/CGST%20Act%20Updated%20as%20on%2031.08.2021.pdf) and SGST/UTGST are applied.
+In case of intersate transction [IGST](https://www.cbic.gov.in/resources//htdocs-cbec/gst/IGST-Act-Updated.pdf) is appiled .
 Following are the currently allowed tax rates.
 Along with these 'cess' might be levied by the state governments on some items

 |CGST (%)|SGST (%)|IGST (%)|
 |-|-|-|